Bose polarons as relativistic Unruh-DeWitt detectors: Entanglement harvesting from Bose-Einstein condensates

-The interaction between rubidium and potassium can be controlled via Feshbach resonances employing controlled magnetic fields \cite{MO_KRbfeshbach_first}.
+The interaction between rubidium and potassium can be controlled via Feshbach resonances employing controlled magnetic fields \cite{MO_KRbfeshbach_first,MO_KRbFeshbach_2008}.
 For our purposes, the zero crossing of the interaction, i.e., decoupling the detector from the relativistic scalar field, is important and has been studied in detail in the past \cite{MO_zero_crossing_KRb,MO_KRbfeshbach_precise}.
-Additionally, the interaction can be changed by small variations of the magnetic field ($\sim 1\,\mathrm{G}$) to values as high as $a_{ab} = 1000\,a_0$, without significant loss during the short coupling time of $\sim\mathrm{ms}$ \cite{MO_RbK_loss}.
-The scattering properties of rubidium are not changed when varying the magnetic field in this range, ensuring that the substrate of the relativistic quantum field remains unchanged in the process of coupling the detector.
-The chosen combination has the additional advantage that the intraspecies scattering length of potassium is as small as $a_{aa} \!= \!4 \,a_0$, which implies that an ensemble of impurities acts to a good approximation as independent particles.
-This is crucial for increasing the necessary statistics for protocols such as entanglement harvesting.
+Additionally, the interaction can be changed by small variations of the magnetic field ($\sim 1\,\mathrm{G}$) to values as high as $a_{ab} = \pm 1000\,a_0$ \cite{MO_RbK_loss,MO_RbK_loss_remeasured}.
+The scattering properties of rubidium are not changed when varying the magnetic field in this range, ensuring that the substrate for the phononic relativistic quantum field remains unchanged in the process of coupling the detector.

 \lettersec{Entanglement harvesting from a BEC} When systems interact with a quantum field, there are two ways in which they can become entangled.
 The first (and most commonly considered) method is when the probes exchange information, and entanglement is mediated by the field.
 The second method for a field to entangle two probes is when the probes extract entanglement from the field itself, effectively performing an entanglement swap operation.
 These methods contribute differently in different regimes for the interaction between probes and field: in the long time limit, entanglement extraction is negligible compared to entanglement mediated through the field.
 On the other hand, in the short time limit, when the probes effectively cannot communicate, the only way they can become entangled is by extracting previously existing entanglement in the field (see Fig.~\ref{fig:situation}).
 This can be used to infer the existence of entanglement between the finite regions that the probes couple to, corresponding to the protocol of entanglement harvesting~\cite{Valentini1991,Reznik2003,Pozas-Kerstjens:2015}.

 When two bound impurities (labelled A and B) initialized in their ground state interact with a BEC for finite times, their final state can be written as

 where